pnp/sp-dev-fx-webparts/samples/react-soccer-highlights/README.md

 ### Usage

-**1) Deploy the package to SharePoint Online App Catalog.
+1) Deploy the package to SharePoint Online App Catalog.

-**2) Add the Web Part to Page, Configure the web Part, provide Title and Page Size.**
+2) Add the Web Part to Page, Configure the web Part, provide Title and Page Size.

-**3) Add the Web Part to Page, Configure the web Part, provide Title and Page Size.**
+3) Add the Web Part to Page, Configure the web Part, provide Title and Page Size.

-**4) Click on Pager to move Pages or arrows or dots in filmstrip view. **
+4) Click on Pager to move Pages or arrows or dots in filmstrip view.

 ## Used SharePoint Framework Version